sanraith/aoc2021/README.md

 ## Scaffolding

-This project only contacts [adventofcode.com](https://adventofcode.com) when the you explicitly issue one of the below commands.
-It makes exactly the same amount of requests as one would do manually within a browser.
+This project only contacts [adventofcode.com](https://adventofcode.com) when you issue one of the below commands.
+It makes exactly 1 request for the description and input as one would do manually within a browser.
 Provide your session key in `util/session.json` if you want to fetch the puzzle title and input.